-On 8 March 2023, Ofcom accepted for resolution a dispute (the "Dispute") between Whistl UK Limited ("Whistl") and Royal Mail Group Limited ("Royal Mail") (together "the Parties"), concerning whether Royal Mail responded to a New Service Access Request1 ("NSAR") made by Whistl with terms, conditions and charges that were fair and reasonable.
-This document sets out for comment our provisional reasoning and assessment of the matters in dispute (the "Provisional Conclusions").
+- On 8 March 2023, Ofcom accepted for resolution a dispute (the "Dispute") between Whistl UK Limited ("Whistl") and Royal Mail Group Limited ("Royal Mail") (together "the Parties"), concerning whether Royal Mail responded to a New Service Access Request1 ("NSAR") made by Whistl with terms, conditions and charges that were fair and reasonable. - 1.2 On 13 September 2023, Ofcom sent a confidential version of its Provisional Conclusions to the Parties for comment.
+Ofcom subsequently published a non-confidential version for wider comment on 19 September 2023. - 1.3 Only Royal Mail responded to our Provisional Conclusions, making several observations which we have set out in Annex 1 along with our response to those observations.
+Having reviewed Royal Mail's response, we have decided that these do not impact our Provisional Conclusions. - 1.4 Today, we are publishing our Final Conclusions on this Dispute, which are the same as our Provisional Conclusions.

-What we are proposing - in brief
+What we have concluded - in brief

-The scope for the Dispute was published on the Enforcement Bulletin on 8 March 2023 and it was to determine:
+The scope for the Dispute was published on our website on 8 March 2023 and it was to determine:

-- a) whether Royal Mail can pass on the costs of complying with its obligations under access condition USPA 5.3 to Whistl via the charges that Whistl would pay for the tracked large letter service it has requested; and - b) whether access condition USPA 5.4(b) allows Whistl to consent in writing to the disclosure or use of information Royal Mail would obtain as a result of providing the tracked large letter service that has been requested by Whistl such that access condition USPA 5.3 does not apply in the context of providing that service. - In relation to a) we provisionally conclude that Royal Mail can pass on the costs of complying with its obligations under access condition UPSA 5.3 to Whistl.
-In our view, compliance with USPA 5.3 is an integral part of providing an access service and therefore it is fair and reasonable for the costs to secure compliance with USPA 5.3 to be considered as part of the costs of providing the service. - In relation to b) we provisionally conclude that although Whistl can mechanically consent in writing to the disclosure or use of information Royal Mail would obtain as a result of providing the tracked large letter service that has been requested by Whistl, in the specific context of providing the service requested, we consider that USPA 5.3 continues to apply.
+- a) whether Royal Mail can pass on the costs of complying with its obligations under access condition USPA 5.3 to Whistl via the charges that Whistl would pay for the tracked large letter service it has requested; and - b) whether access condition USPA 5.4(b) allows Whistl to consent in writing to the disclosure or use of information Royal Mail would obtain as a result of providing the tracked large letter service that has been requested by Whistl such that access condition USPA 5.3 does not apply in the context of providing that service. - In relation to a) we conclude that Royal Mail can pass on the costs of complying with its obligations under access condition UPSA 5.3 to Whistl.
+In our view, compliance with USPA 5.3 is an integral part of providing an access service and therefore it is fair and reasonable for the costs to secure compliance with USPA 5.3 to be considered as part of the costs of providing the service. - In relation to b) we conclude that although Whistl can mechanically consent in writing to the disclosure or use of information Royal Mail would obtain as a result of providing the tracked large letter service that has been requested by Whistl, in the specific context of providing the service requested, we consider that USPA 5.3 continues to apply.
 In our view, we consider Whistl's consent was related only to the disclosure of its information and not its use, and therefore there was not a full disapplication of USPA 5.3.
-We have also set out our views on the considerations if USPA 5.3 were to be fully disapplied in this case. - 1.2 The Parties and any other interested parties that have a view on the Dispute have until 5pm on 27 September 2023 to comment on these Provisional Conclusions. - 1.3 After considering any comments received, Ofcom will make a final determination.
-Details of how to respond to these Provisional Conclusions are set out in Annexes 1 and 2.
+We have also set out our views on the considerations if USPA 5.3 were to be fully disapplied in this case.